List of Days of Our Lives characters introduced in the 2000s: Rex Brady

 Rex Brady was originally portrayed by actor Eric Winter.
 Rex is the son of Roman Brady and Kate Roberts and twin brother to Cassie Brady.

 Rex (as played by Winter) first appeared on July 8, 2002.
-Rex and his twin sister Cassie were discovered half-naked during a meteor shower and were originally suspected to be aliens.
+Rex and his twin sister Cassie were discovered half-naked during a meteor shower and were suspected to be aliens.
 As time went on it was discovered that they were the children of Andre DiMera (who at the time was impersonating his cousin Tony DiMera) and Marlena Evans but this turned out to be false.
 In reality, a sperm sample was somehow taken from Roman Brady during his years of captivity at the hands of Tony's father Stefano DiMera and combined with eggs taken from Kate Roberts who was a prostitute and associate of Stefano's.

 Rex and, to a lesser extent, Cassie seemed to have super human intelligence.
 Rex also suffered mysterious mood swings and psychotic tendencies during Salem Stalker storyline.
 He dated Mimi Lockhart but they broke up when Rex discovered Mimi aborted his baby without telling him about it.
 Feeling hurt and betrayed, Rex left town following the abortion on July 26, 2005, coinciding with Winter's departure from the show.

 Rex returned, played by Kyle Lowder, on October 19, 2018.
-Lowder vacated the role on August 9, 2019, but made brief reappearances in May 2020 and March 2021.
+Lowder vacated the role on August 9, 2019, but made brief reappearances in May 2020, March 2021, and several others.
+His most recent appearance dealt with him visiting Kate after an off-screen accident and heightened suspicions that his mother may have shot EJ.

+In 2020, Belinda Jepsen from Mamamia put Rex and Cassie's introduction on her list of the five "most ridiculous storylines" that occurred on Days of Our Lives, calling the pair "two ridiculously attractive youths".